 For every hour of scheduled class, we ask you to commit a minimum of two hours to learning outside of class.
 This makes for a total of at least 1,600 hours over the three years of the training.
 This time is meant for reading, doing homework assignments alone and in study group, reviewing the recorded materials, practicing teaching classes, and doing hands-on work.

 Is the training accredited?

-Our teacher training program has been reviewed, accredited, and registered with the “Centraal Register Kort Beroepsonderwijs” (CRKBO).
+Our teacher training program has been registered with the “Centraal Register Kort Beroepsonderwijs” (CRKBO).
 Therefore, the AIFTT V is officially recognized by the EU as vocational training and, consequently, tuition is exempt from the BTW, the Dutch Value Added Tax.

 Our teacher training program maintains the high standards of an Approved Training Program of the International Somatic Movement Education and Therapy Association (ISMETA).
 AIFTT V graduates meet all requirements to become Registered Somatic Movement Educators and Therapists.

 The Neurolinguistic Programming training that’s woven into the fifth Amsterdam International Feldenkrais Teacher Training (AIFTT V) is approved, endorsed, and certified by the Society of Neuro-linguistic Programming (SNLP).
 Graduates of the AIFTT V are eligible to be licensed as practitioners and master practitioners by the Society, which is only NLP organization authorized to grant licenses.